pompan129/CalSurvCodingChallenge/README.md

 can query Database of IMDB information using the folowing routes:

-    you can program types by year:
+    you can query types by year:
      https://[baseURL]/:type/year/:startyear
      example: https://calsurv-coding-challenge.herokuapp.com/movie/year/1991